 - 1.1 On 17th September 2010, Mayor and Cabinet agreed that the Council proceed with the regeneration of Excalibur in partnership with L&Q. This followed on from the positive ballot of residents that took place in July 2010 and also following the subsequent statutory Section 105 consultation that was carried out in September 2010.
-Progress since then has been on rehousing tenants and buying back freeholders in Phases 1 and 2, steps which were approved by Mayor and Cabinet on 17th November 2010 and 23rd February 2011.
-The latter of these reports saw Phases 1 and 2 rolled together and these Phases now together constitute the current decant phase. - 1.2 Since this time, the planning permission has been formally issued and as agreed by Mayor and Cabinet on the 18th January 2012, the Council has added three properties to the current decant Phase and started the process of obtaining a Compulsory Purchase Order (CPO) for Phases 1 and 2. - 1.3 In the light of recent Government changes on Right to Buy, this report requests authority for Officers to serve Initial Demolition Notices on all secure tenants within Phases 1, 2, 3 and 4 to suspend the requirement for the Council to complete right to buy applications for as long as the Notices remain in force. - 1.4 In addition, in order to facilitate the decant needs within the estate, Officers are seeking agreement that future lettings of prefabs are retained for existing residents only.
+Progress since then has been on re-housing tenants and buying back freeholders in Phases 1 and 2, steps which were approved by Mayor and Cabinet on 17th November 2010 and 23rd February 2011.
+The latter of these reports saw Phases 1 and 2 rolled together and these Phases now together constitute the current decant phase. - 1.2 Since this time, the planning permission has been formally issued and as agreed by Mayor and Cabinet on the 18th January 2012, the Council has added three properties to the current decant Phase and now has a Compulsory Purchase Order (CPO) confirmed for Phases 1 and 2.
+L&Q and the Council have begun the process of jointly procuring the contractor that will demolish the existing site and build the new homes.
+All these elements will be working together towards an expected start on site of March 2013. - 1.3 The next stage is for the Council and L&Q to agree the detailed terms of the development agreement, Phase 1 and 2 land disposal and financial model.
+These elements are dealt with in Part 2 of this report. - 1.4 In order to implement the redevelopment proposals for Phase 1 and 2, L&Q have requested that the Council appropriate the Council owned land within Phases 1 and 2 for planning purposes.

-2. Purpose of Report
+2. Purpose